EdmundLuan/EdmundLuan.github.io/_pages/cv.md

 ### Stable Controller Design for Inverted Pendulum

 -   Advisor: Prof. [Ai-Guo Wu](https://ieeexplore.ieee.org/author/38182430000)
--   Modeled and linearized the inverted pendulum system in transfer function model and state space model respectively.
--   Designed a controller via second-, third-, and fourth-order state feedback respectively using poles placement techniques.

 ### Stable Controller Design for the Magnetic Levitation

 -   Advisor: Prof. Ai-Guo Wu
--   Modeled the magnetic levitation system and obtained its linearized plant model in transfer function.
--   Designed a feedback controller using the root locus method.

 ## Selected Adwards